caseyanderson/workshops/supercollider/intro_sc.md

 The code above plays a [Sine Wave](https://en.wikipedia.org/wiki/Sine_wave) with a frequency of 440Hz and an amplitude of 0.2 (amplitude, or what one can think of as volume, is generally kept within the range 0.0 to 1.0 in SC).

-SC allows one to plot sounds like this onto a graph with `.scope`.
+SC allows one to plot sounds like this onto a graph with `.plot`.
 This is useful if your sound is less deterministic than the above or if you need to check why something you are trying to do is inaudible or whatever.

 *For Example*
 ```supercollider